souenzzo/souenzzo.github.io/_posts/2019-03-04-php+sql-docker-setup.markdown

 Now we can run the `php` container.

-First, go to your working dit
+First, go to your working dir

 {% highlight bash %}